Nandakishore695/HTML-CSS-Javascript/README.md

 **1.What is HTML?**
 HTML stands for Hypertext Markup Language and it also allows us to create website.
 It provides a way to structure content on the web by using tags such as headings, paragraphs, links, images, forms and many more.
-Websites: - A website is a collection of related web pages.
-Web Pages: - A web page is a single document Html.
-Web Applications: - A web application (or web app) is a software program or interactive tool that runs in a web browser.

 **2.Difference between link tag <link> and anchor tag <a>?**
-Link tag It is used for linking the external resources file.
+**Link tag** It is used for linking the external resources file.
 This tag is placed within the head tag.
-Anchor tag It is used for linking to navigate one web page to another web page.
+**Anchor tag** It is used for linking to navigate one web page to another web page.
 This tag is placed within the body tag. and these links are clickable.

 **3.What are the new input types in HTML5?**
 New input types offered by HTML5